-- 25 The risk associated with flash flood events is of growing importance, in particular in the Mediterranean area (Payrastre et al., 2011; Ruin et al., 2014; Suárez-Almiñana et al., 2019).
-Since extreme Extreme precipitation events are expected , with good confidence, to increase both in frequency and in-amplitude in the context of a changing climate (IPCC, 2014), the performances of the modeling.
+The risk associated with flash flood events is of growing importance, in particular in the Mediterranean area (Payrastre et al., 2011; Ruin et al., 2014; Suárez-Almiñana et al., 2019).
+Extreme precipitation events are expected to increase both in frequency and amplitude in the context of a changing climate (IPCC, 2014).
 In particular, modeling systems for short term predictions represent valuable tool for decision making and organization of emergency systems.
-The accuracy of modelling tools available for operational purposes are then of in- - 30 creasing stake.
-The main variable of interest for flood simulations at the catchment scale is usually the integrative discharge variabledischarge variable, that integrates all the processes taking place at the subsurface and the surface of the catchment.
+The accuracy of modelling tools available for operational purposes are then of increasing stake.
+The main variable of interest for flood simulations at the catchment scale is usually the discharge variable, that integrates all the processes taking place at the subsurface and the surface of the catchment.
 However, surface runoff, itself controlled by soil infiltration rates, is shown to exacerbate both human and material risks during extreme events (Vincendon et al., 2010).
 The representation of soil processes in the models is thus a key factor for flash flood simulation (Berthet et al., 2009).